lazenca0126/lazenca0126/README.md

 ### Hi there 👋

+This place is for SSAFY!!
+I'm use this page for SSAFY.

 <!--
 **lazenca0126/lazenca0126** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.